 - Record Type: Always set to CNAME.

-- Canonical Name: The true or canonical domain name that the alias points to.
+- Canonical Name: The real domain name that the alias points to.

-For example, a CNAME record might map www.example.com to example.com.
-When a user requests www.example.com, the DNS resolver sees the CNAME record and queries example.com to retrieve its IP address.
+For example, you might have a CNAME record that maps www.example.com to example.com.
+When someone visits www.example.com, the DNS resolver sees the CNAME and looks up example.com to get its IP address.

 Use Cases for CNAME Records

-- Domain Aliasing: Pointing multiple subdomains to a single domain to maintain consistency and reduce administrative overhead.
+- Domain Aliasing: Point multiple subdomains to a single domain so you don't have to manage as much and everything stays consistent.

-- Load Balancing and CDN Integration: Many content delivery networks (CDNs) require customers to create CNAME records pointing to their infrastructure.
+- Load Balancing and CDN Integration: Most content delivery networks (CDNs) ask you to create CNAME records that point to their servers.

-- Service Provider Integration: When using third-party services (e.g., email, web hosting, SaaS platforms), CNAME records allow seamless domain mapping without exposing IP addresses.
+- Service Provider Integration: When you're using third-party services like email, web hosting, or SaaS platforms, CNAME records let you map your domain without giving away your IP address.

 Best Practices and Limitations of CNAME Records